 Data science involves the use of complex math analysis across large data sets to unearth correlations and insights in the data.
 The truth of the mathematical correlations in the data may not reflect actual causation in particular cases, but these insights empower users of our site or services to focus messages on desired audiences.
 Civis does not subject data subjects to decisions that have legal effects on persons due solely to automated processing of personal data.
 While we may help our clients identify desired audiences, the messages they convey to these audiences are their responsibility; our clients don’t speak for us and we don’t speak for our clients.

 Civis uses personal data mainly for our clients’ purposes.
 When we use personal data for our purposes, we do so to improve our data science practices and our business.
-In these circumstances, we may collect personal data with your consent or for purpose that are necessary for Civis’ legitimate interest in the analysis of complex data sets to hone our algorithms and increase their ability to derive actionable insights for our clients.
+In these circumstances, we may collect personal data with your consent or for purposes that are necessary for Civis’ legitimate interest in the analysis of complex data sets to hone our algorithms and increase their ability to derive actionable insights for our clients.

 We may also use personal data to monitor and protect our business, perform security screenings, to investigate, prevent, or take action relating to illegal activities, violations of our policies, and for other business purposes discussed in this Policy.